AUTOMATIC1111/stable-diffusion-webui/User-Interface-Customizations.md

 ![quick-settings-list-1](images/quick-settings-list-1.png)
 ![quick-settings-list-2](images/quick-settings-list-2.png)

+In the example screenshots `Stable Diffusion checkpoint` `SD VAE` `Show live preview for the created images` are placed in `Quick Settings`.

-By default we placed `Stable Diffusion checkpoint` in `Quick Settings`
+By default only `Stable Diffusion checkpoint` are in `Quick Settings`.

-Even though technically all settings can be relocated here, it doesn't make sense place settings that reloading or restarting to take effect in `Quick Settings`
+> Even though technically all settings can be relocated to `Quick Settings`, it doesn't make sense place settings that requires reloading or restarting to take effect in `Quick Settings`

 </details>